Scientific advisors urge rethink of EU biofuel policy

 If the crops to make up the shortfall are grown on new farmland created by cutting down rainforests or draining peat land, this can release enough climate-warming emissions to cancel out any theoretical emission savings from biofuels.

-Instead, some in the Commission have proposed an indirect approach that penalizes all biofuels equally, by raising the carbon-savings threshold that biofuels must meet compared with conventional fossil fuel to count toward the EU's renewable energy target.
+Instead, some in the Commission have proposed an indirect approach that penalises all biofuels equally, by raising the carbon-savings threshold that biofuels must meet compared with conventional fossil fuel to count towards the EU's renewable energy target.

 But the panel's report said this approach would not solve the problem of ILUC, and could actually exacerbate it.

-"Tighter thresholds will encourage making biofuels that use more land, and more productive land, if doing so reduces greenhouse gas emissions from inputs such as energy or fertilizer," the report said.
+"Tighter thresholds will encourage making biofuels that use more land, and more productive land, if doing so reduces greenhouse gas emissions from inputs such as energy or fertiliser," the report said.

 INTERNAL FIGHT

-"If you increase the thresholds based on the wrong accounting, you might favor bioenergy that is worse in terms of its true greenhouse gas emissions," Haberl told Reuters.
+"If you increase the thresholds based on the wrong accounting, you might favour bioenergy that is worse in terms of its true greenhouse gas emissions," Haberl told Reuters.

 One EU source with knowledge of the latest Commission thinking on ILUC said talk of a deal between the EU's climate and energy chiefs to delay crop-specific emission factors until 2016 or 2018 was wide of the mark.